Digital media player: Internal hard-drive capabilities

 HD media player or HDD media player (HDMP) is a consumer product that combines digital media player with a hard drive (HD) enclosure with all the hardware and software for playing audio, video and photos to a television.
 All these can play computer-based media files on a television without the need for a separate computer or network connection, and some can even be used as a conventional external hard drive.
 These types of digital media players are sometimes sold as empty shells to allow the user to fit their own choice of hard drive (some can manage unlimited hard disk capacity and other only a certain capacity, i.e. 1TB, 2TB, 3TB, or 4TB), and the same model is sometimes sold with or without an internal hard drive already fitted.

 Formats, resolutions and file systems

 Digital media players can usually play H.264 (SD and HD), MPEG-4 Part 2 (SD and HD), MPEG-1, MPEG-2 .mpg, MPEG-2 .TS, VOB and ISO images video, with PCM, MP3 and AC3 audio tracks.
 They can also display images (such as JPEG and PNG) and play music files (such as FLAC, MP3 and Ogg).

 Operating system

-While most media players have traditionally been running proprietary or open source software frameworks versions based Linux as their operating systems, many newer network connected media players are based on the Android platform which gives them an advantage in terms of applications and games from the Google Play store.
-Even without Android some digital media players still have the ability to run applications (sometimes available via an app store), interactive on-demand media, personalized communications, and social networking features.
+While most media players have traditionally been running proprietary or open source software frameworks versions based on Linux as their operating systems, many newer network-connected media players are based on the Android platform which gives them an advantage in terms of applications and games from the Google Play store.
+Even without Android, some digital media players still have the ability to run applications (sometimes available via an app store), interactive on-demand media, personalized communications, and social networking features.